veritem/icons-explorer/README.md

 ### Acknowledgement

-This project was hugely inspired by [icons website](https://icones.js.org/)
+This project was hugely inspired by [icones](https://icones.js.org/)

 #### Licence